Last Updated on

 How to Grow Cat Grass for Your Cat

 Not all plants are safe for your cat to nibble.
-If you have houseplants in your home, your cat may have sampled a few leaves here and there.
+If you have houseplants in your home, your indoor cat may have sampled a few leaves here and there.
 It’s important to keep plants that are dangerous away from curious cats.
-Offering them a pot of cat grass to nibble on will encourage them to stay away from other plants.
+So, offering them a pot of cat grass to nibble on will encourage them to stay away from other plants.

 Supplies you’ll need: